shakesco/shakesco-userop/README.md

     ]);
 ```

-The above calldata is a simple one requesting the smart wallet to eth to address.
+The above calldata is a simple one requesting the smart wallet to send eth to address.

 Now to the gas value: